hsec-1/cybersecurity-portfolio/Incident Response/vlan-iot-segmentation-apr26.md

 **Approach:**

-* Created a dedicated IoT network profile in Guest Network Pro with a separate subnet
+* Created a dedicated IoT network profile in router with a separate subnet
 * Enabled DHCP server on the VLAN with a restricted client limit
 * Assigned the Android TV streaming device's physical LAN port to an isolated VLAN via LAN → VLAN port configuration (Access mode)
 * Connected remaining IoT devices to the IoT WiFi SSID